hapytex/django-antipatterns/antipatterns/signals.md

         super().save_model(request, obj, form, change)
 ```

-If the task takes too much time, you can set up a queue where a message is
+If the task takes too much time, you can set up a queue where a message is enqueued
-scheduled periodically to

-## Periodically update data

-If the data depends on updates of a related model, and somehow we can not run logic
-when objects of that model are updated, we might schedule a periodic task.

-## Use `m2m_change` signals
+that will then trigger a task to update the data.
+This is however not something specific
+to encapsulate logic into a function: if you work with signals, then these signals can
+go in timeout as well, and thus render the server irresponsive.

 # Extra tips